 On the day of your hearing, schedule enough time to get to the court, allowing for possible transportation or parking delays.
 Try to arrive early so you can locate the proper courtroom.
 Then relax, listen for announcements, and think about your case.
 A list of the day’s small claims court cases, called a "court calendar," is usually posted outside the courtroom.
 If you don’t find your name or case listed on the court calendar, check with the small claims clerk.

-If you and the other party settle (resolve) the dispute before the hearing date, the plaintiff can dismiss the case by signing and filing a Request for Dismissal (Form CIV-110).
-Before filing a Request for Dismissal dismissing the case with prejudice, the plaintiff is entitled to (and ordinarily should) receive payment in full of the agreed-upon amount in cash.
-If the settlement amount is paid by check, the plaintiff is entitled to (and ordinarily should) wait until the check clears before filing the Request for Dismissal with prejudice.
-That's because signing and filing a Request for Dismissal is like giving a receipt for full payment.
+If you and the other party resolve the dispute before the hearing date, the plaintiff should dismiss the case by signing and filing a Request for Dismissal (Form CIV 110).
+Before filing a Request for Dismissal dismissing the case with prejudice, the plaintiff should receive payment in full of the agreed-upon amount in cash.
+If the settlement amount is paid by check, the plaintiff should wait until the check clears before filing the Request for Dismissal with prejudice.

 If you and the other party settle (resolve) the dispute on the day of the hearing, there may not be enough time to dismiss the case by signing and filing a Request for Dismissal (Form CIV-110).
 In that event, you and the other party should attend the hearing and, when your case is called, inform the judge that you have settled the dispute.
 The judge has several options: The judge may (1) give you the additional time you need to sign and file a Request for Dismissal dismissing the case with prejudice before leaving court that day; (2) order a dismissal of the case without prejudice (meaning that it can be re-filed if the settlement amount is not paid); (3) postpone the hearing for a short period to enable the defendant to pay the claim, or (4) include the terms of the agreement in a regular court judgment.
 Once the defendant has paid and the plaintiff has received the agreed-upon amount, the plaintiff should sign and file a Request for Dismissal (Form CIV-110) dismissing the case with prejudice (meaning that the claim can never be re-filed).